Authorised Pension Advisor

 Yes, the nomination is mandatory.
 You can appoint up to 3 nominees for both NPS Tier 1 and Tier 2 Accounts.

-• • If the corpus is >5 Lakh, at least 40% of the corpus to be utilized for purchase of an Annuity and balance 60% is paid as lump sum.
+• If corpus > ₹5 Lakh, at least 40% must be used to purchase an Annuity; balance 60% paid as lump sum.

-• • 100% Lump sum withdrawal allowed only if the account is more than 5 years old and the corpus is - or < 2.5 Lakh.
+• 100% Lump sum withdrawal allowed only if account is >5 years old and corpus ≤ ₹2.5 Lakh.

-The entire accumulated pension wealth of the subscriber payable to the nominee or legal heirs if the Subscriber dies before or after attaining 60 years.
-However, the nominees can opt for annuity if they desire so.
+The entire accumulated pension wealth is payable to the nominee or legal heirs if the subscriber dies before or after attaining 60 years.
+The nominees can opt for annuity if they desire so.

-If the death of the NPS subscriber occurs before the due date of an extended period of purchase of an annuity, the entire accumulated pension wealth of the subscriber shall be paid to the nominee(s) or legal heir(s), of the subscriber.
+If the subscriber's death occurs before the due date of an extended period of annuity purchase, the entire accumulated pension wealth shall be paid to the nominee(s) or legal heir(s).

 Upon exiting Tier-I, the Tier-II account is automatically closed, and the remaining amount is paid to the subscriber, nominees, or legal heirs.